-- Permit the development of large-scale commercial centers that are greater than 60 acres and provide a wide range of retail, office, and service uses, with one or more anchor stores, to the regional market, are located with controlled access to arterial roads, and provide carefully planned transportation facilities, public services, and site design to ensure regional centers promote and reinforce the identity of the community and commercial facilities in the surrounding area; and - Ensure PD-CC(RC) Zoning Districts are provided with carefully organized buildings, service areas, parking areas, and landscaped open space; with design features that reduce traffic; and with design, landscaping, and buffers that protect property values in surrounding neighborhoods.

-- A. Applicability.
+- Permit the development of large-scale commercial centers that are greater than 60 acres and provide a wide range of retail, office, and service uses, with one or more anchor stores, to the regional market, are located with controlled access to arterial roads, and provide carefully planned transportation facilities, public services, and site design to ensure regional centers promote and reinforce the identity of the community and commercial facilities in the surrounding area; and - Ensure PD-CC(RC) Zoning Districts are provided with carefully organized buildings, service areas, parking areas, and landscaped open space; with design features that reduce traffic; and with design, landscaping, and buffers that protect property values in surrounding neighborhoods. - A. Applicability.
 The PD-CC(RC) Zoning District permits the continued existence of established PD-CC(RC) Zoning Districts.
-Expansion of the PD-CC(RC) Zoning District is not permitted after the adoption date of this Zoning OrdinanceDecember 13, 2023. - B. Use Regulations.
+Expansion of the PD-CC(RC) Zoning District is not permitted after December 13, 2023. - B. Use Regulations.
 Refer to Table 3.02.02 for uses allowed in the PD-CC(RC) Zoning District. - C. Dimensional Standards.
-Refer to Table 2.02.05.07-1- for required dimensional standards.
+Refer to Table 2.02.05.07-1 for required dimensional standards.

 Table 2.02.05.07-1.
 PD-CC(RC) Zoning District Dimensional Standards

 Standard PD-CC(RC)

-De nsity Requirements
+Dei nsity Requirements

 1 FAR (max.)
-0.4 0.6 if parking structure provided 2.0 on individual lot1
+0.4 0.6 if parking structure provided 2.0 on individual lot

 Lot Requirements

 2 Lot Size (min.)
 No min.

 3 Lot Width (min.)
 No min.

-Set back Requirements ^{2, 3}
+Set back Requirements

 4 Setback Adjacent to Roads (min.)
-4 50 ft
+50 ft

 5 Setback Adjacent to Agricultural and Residential Zoning Districts, Land Bays Allowing Residential Uses, or Existing Residential Uses (min.)
-5 100 ft
+100 ft

 6 Setback Adjacent to Other Nonresidential Zoning Districts (min.)
 35 ft

 7 Setback Adjacent PD-CC or CC Zoning Districts (min.)
 0 ft

-Bui Building Requirements
+Bui ilding Requirements

 8 Lot Coverage (max.)
 No max.

 9 Building Height (max.)
 45 ft 100 ft if required yard is increased 1 ft for every 1 ft in height exceeding 45 ft

-1Provided the PD-CC(RC) Zoning District is developed in accordance with a proffered Concept Development Plan which limits the maximum overall FAR of the center to no more than the FAR permitted in the Zoning District.
+Provided the PD-CC(RC) Zoning District is developed in accordance with a proffered Concept Development Plan which limits the maximum overall FAR of the center to no more than the FAR permitted in the Zoning District.

-2Setback requirements may be modified in accordance with the provisions of Section 10.03 or Section 10.10.04.C.
+Setback requirements may be modified in accordance with Section 10.03 or Section 10.10.04.C.

-3Except wherewhen a greater setbackRoad Corridor Setback or Buffer is required by Section 7.04.02.
+Except when a greater Road Corridor Setback or Buffer is required by Section 7.04.02.

-4No areas for parking, outdoor storage, refuse collection, and loading are permitted in areas between buildings and roads where such uses are visible from any road.
+No areas for parking, outdoor storage, refuse collection, and loading are permitted in areas between buildings and roads where such uses are visible from any road.

-5No areas for parking, outdoor storage, refuse collection, or loading is permitted in areas between buildings and agricultural or residential Zoning Districts or existing or planned residential uses where such uses are visible from said Zoning Districts or uses.
+No areas for parking, outdoor storage, refuse collection, or loading is permitted in areas between buildings and agricultural or residential Zoning Districts or existing or planned residential uses where such uses are visible from said Zoning Districts or uses.